 Control Computers of any of our instruments are not intended for data storage.
 Use file servers or external hard drives to store your data (also see our data management page).
 A full hard drive compromises the effective operation of the instrument.
 To keep the systems running data saved on the PC hard drive will be deleted on a regular basis and without prior notice.

-The use of instruments is subject to the payment of hourly fees.
-A charging ceiling applies by group of instruments*.
+To cover the running costs of the light microscopy facility the use of its instruments is subject to the payment of hourly fees.

 Leica TCS SP5 (Bio)

 Leica TCS SPE-II (Bio)

 |Other instruments and image analysis software||(Marcoscopes, Image Processing Workstations)||CHF0.00||-||CHF0.00||NA**|

 |Server (OMERO/HRM)||Share space on the bigdata server.
 The fees are recharged according to the rates of the DIT: (e.g. 100GB cost 30 CHF/year)||CHF300 (per TB and year)||-||CHF300 (per TB and year)||NA**|